bamlab/react-native-screen-sizer/README.md

 ## Usage

+- The `Wrapper` prop `device` is the device you want to emulate.
+You can find the list of available devices in `ScreenSizer.deviceSizes`.
+You can also pass a custom device size object.
+- `device` is optional.
+If you don't pass it, an `iPhone SE 2016` size will be used.
 - We recommend using a big screen (eg `iPhone 14 Pro Max`) as the "base device" to develop on.
 - Open the expo dev menu (cmd+d) and tap "Toggle Screen Sizer"
 - You're in screen sizer mode!